openmrs/openmrs-contrib-android-client/README.md

 # Release Notes

-<a name="version 2.6"></a>
+<a name="version-2.7.1"></a>
-### Version 2.6
+### Version 2.7.1
 ### Summary:
+1. Fixed bug on showing/hiding the password during login
+2. Visit Notes can now correctly show details
+3. Use Codecov as the code coverage tool
+4. Add privacy policy link to Settings page
+5. Re-developed OpenMRSLogger - faster loading times
+6. Most buttons now follow the material design guideline
+7. User is now taken back to the completed form on clicking cancel during registration
+8. Replace country selection with a country picker
+9. Setup Android Room and create entities
+10. Add Contextual Action Bar in Synced Patients to delete multiple patients at once

+<a name="version-2.7.0"></a>
+### Version 2.7.0
+### Summary:
+1. Implement RxJava in DAOs and migration to AndroidX
+2. Pick patient photo when registering
+3. Login form improved and doesn't require login locations when no locations are configured
+4. Add data validation when registering patients
+5. Encrypted the database with BCrypt, derived from username and password
+6. Show toasts when toggling sync button and fixed crash when updating non-synced patient
+7. Saving user input when device is rotated, or when app instance is lost
+8. Added a Privacy Policy
+9. Renewed GitHub API Key
+10. Set a Custom Path to look for the Release APK

+<a name="version-2.6.2"></a>
+### Version 2.6.2
+### Summary:
 1. Add patient picture
+2. Bug Fixes

+<a name="version-2.6.1"></a>
+### Version 2.6.1
+### Summary:
+1. Handle camera and storage  permissions manually
+2. Bug Fixes

+<a name="version-2.6.0"></a>
+### Version 2.6.0
+### Summary:
+1. Fixed patient selection when changing orientation
 2. More user-friendly register form
+3. Added unit tests
-3. Filter patients by given/middle/family names at the same time
+4. Filter patients by given/middle/family names at the same time
-4. Get data from DB in background task
+5. Get data from DB in background task
-5. Lint check to GitHub Pull Requests
+6. Lint check to GitHub Pull Requests
-6. Fixed bugs

-<a name="version 2.5"></a>
+<a name="version-2.5"></a>
 ### Version 2.5
 ### Summary:
 1. Log in offline